Breakthrough Shrines Workshop – My 2005 Notes

 Gather shrine elements

-It’s time to collect bits and pieces to go into your shrine.
-You already know the size you’ll need…something which will fit inside your container.
+It’s time to collect bits and pieces for your shrine.
+You already know the size you’ll need—something that will fit inside your container.

 There are several elements to consider when constructing a shrine.
-Color… either lots of color, or a single theme, such as Elvis and the color blue, as in My Blue Heaven, Blue Suede Shoes, and, “…a blue Christmas without you.”
+Color… either lots of colors, or a single theme, such as Elvis and the color blue, referencing My Blue Heaven, Blue Suede Shoes, and “…a blue Christmas without you.”

 Also, think in terms of dimension.
 Flat shrines are fine.
 No problem.

 Think about texture, too.
 You can improve interest in the shrine by using fabric to cover it, or to line it.
 Satin is an obvious choice.
-Tacky red satin with mini-fringe or pom-poms for trim…excellent!
+If you want to add something zany like mini-fringe or pom-poms for trim…excellent!
 (Dollhouse supply shops offer some wonderful trims.)

-The library may have some fabulous books for inspiration.
+Your local public library may have some fabulous books to scan for images, and for inspiration, too.

 Complete your shrine

 The first issue is glue: Even “permanent” glue sticks dry in high heat and/or low humidity.
 The pieces fall off.
-Yep, done that.
+Yep, done that… please don’t make that mistake!

 Another poor choice is rubber cement.
 It can yellow and/or turn paper translucent as the years progress.
 One brand claims to be archival, sort of.
 Read the label, and decide for yourself.

-Be prepared to change your mind about what goes where.
-Spontaneous art is the best art!
+Mostly, be prepared to change your mind about what goes where.
+(At least for several minutes, Yes!
+Paste is repositionable.
+That’s important.)

 All done?
 Congratulations!
 It’s time to display your work.
-Dashboards are good.
-So are office desks, copy machine tables, and so on.
-Put a pinback on it, and wear it.
+Dashboards are good, as are office desks, snack room tables, kitchen windowsills, and so on.

-Oh sure, you can tuck your shrine in your pocket or purse, but you must promise to take it out regularly, and enjoy it.
+Sure, you can tuck your shrine in your pocket or purse, but please—take it out regularly and enjoy it!

 Pocket shrines are made to display, show off, and flaunt.